lacoseismic/nshmp-haz/docs/pages/Model-Files.md

 How MFDs are intialized (or realized) depends on the presence and contents of `mfd-config.json` and `rate-tree.json` files.
 See the
 [magnitude frequency distributions](./Magnitude-Frequency-Distributions.md) page for details on these files and the types of MFDs supported in _nshmp-haz_.
+Note also the

 ## Rupture Sets

 **rupture-set.json**: A `rupture-set` is the terminal file of a source-tree branch and defines the fault sections and MFD's required to intialize a source.
+[Gridded seismicity](./Source-Types.md#grid-sources) sources use a similar **rupture-sets.json** that defines an array of rupture sets that may be used to define zones of distinct MFD properties, such as maximum magnitude.

 ```json
 {